SingularSound/openbbm/README.md

 Build currently only performed on Ubuntu 18.04.

+### Pre-requisites

+All build toolchain installed:
+* Compiler (`clang++`)
+* Qt libraries and development tools  For Qt, you can use the default Qt provided by the distro, i.e. `5.9.5`.
+(Probably a newer version with Ubuntu 20.04).

 ### Install the dependencies

 Basically dependencies remain the same as for other systems.
-For Qt, you can use the default Qt distributed with the distro, i.e. `5.9.5`.

 You can install `libquazip` directly from Ubuntu official repo:

     $ sudo apt install libquazip-dev

-Unfortunately Ubuntu 18.04 doesn't provide libMinini, but apparently Ubuntu 20.04 does, so you can download the deb files for Ubuntu 20.04:
+Unfortunately Ubuntu 18.04 doesn't provide libMinini, but apparently Ubuntu 20.04 does, so you can download the deb files for Ubuntu 20.04.
+Here is an example, as version may evolve (this is exactly why you should prefer apt...).
+If it does'nt work, check packages versions.

 ```shell
 # Get & install the library